Patogumi/toad-todo/README.md

 # toad-todo
-A Listo fo Thinkgs to Do as Toad and Frog Together Shorts Tales
+A Listo fo Thinggs to Do as Toad and Frog Together Shorts Tales